Theory (clothing retailer): Link Theory Holdings

 Theory's owner, Link Theory Holdings (LTH), bought fashion house Helmut Lang from Prada and German fashion label Rosner in 2005.
 Rosner's European production and distribution network was to help expand the Theory label in the European market over the following few years.
 However, in the end of 2008, Link Theory sold Rosner to a German private equity firm reasoning that LTH was to penetrate the European market by means of their own European subsidiaries.

 Theory is Link Theory's core brand.
 Other brands include Helmut Lang, PLS+T and footwear label Jean-Michel Cazabat.
 For the Japanese market, exclusive sub-labels of the Theory brand, such as 'Theory men', 'Theory luxe', 'Theory petit' have been created.
 Link Theory is headquartered in Aoyama, Tokyo.

 Stores

 At the end of February 2016, Theory boasted a total of 489 stores (including franchise).

-In North America, Theory has boutiques in Aspen, Atlanta, Aventura, Costa Mesa, Dallas -Highland Park Village, East Hampton, Greenwich, Westport, Los Angeles, New York City, Palm Beach, Philadelphia, Manchester, Vermont and San Francisco.
+In North America, Theory has stores in Aspen, Atlanta, Aventura, Costa Mesa, Dallas -Highland Park Village, East Hampton, Greenwich, Westport, Los Angeles, New York City, Palm Beach, Philadelphia, Manchester, Vermont and San Francisco.
 The Theory label's headquarters and design offices are located in New York City's Meatpacking District, at 2 Gansevoort Street.
 The building also houses a Theory flagship store.

 Collaborations

 In 2016, Theory pursued a collaboration with fellow fast-retailing brand Uniqlo touted under the slogan "Japanese engineering, New York Style."
 The collection was a capsule men's wardrobe featuring 4 different styles of shirts in 4 colors each and received widespread positive feedback for providing the same minimalist philosophy at a significantly lower price point.

+In 2019, Theory formed an alliance with Girl-Up, a leadership initiative launched by the United Nations Foundation which aims to support leadership development plans that help every girl reach her potential.
+Accordingly, they introduced a unisex t-shirt to donate a percentage of sales to the initiative.